ShehsaathVS/Custom-Multitask-Indian-Road-Dataset/README.md

 The dataset is provided as a ZIP file:
 Unzip the file to access:
 - `/images/` — raw images
-- `/labels/` — YOLO-format annotations for detection/segmentation
+- `/labels/` — YOLO-format annotations for detection and segmentation tasks
-- `/lanes/` — lane segmentation masks (if applicable)
-- `data.yaml` — YOLO configuration file
+It has total of 12 classes 10 detection class + 1 drivable area segmentation + 1 lane line segmentation

 ---